tanbro/redis_func_cache/README.md

 One solution is to use different [`RedisFuncCache`][] instances to decorate different functions.

 Another way is to use a policy that stores cache data in different [Redis][] key pairs for each function.
 There are several policies to do that out of the box.
-For example, we can use [`LruTMultiplePolicy`][] for an *LRU* cache that has multiple different [Redis][] key pairs to store return values of different functions, and each function has a standalone keys pair:
+For example, we can use [`LruTMultiplePolicy`][] for an *LRU* cache that has multiple different [Redis][] key pairs to store return values of different functions, and each function has a standalone key pair:

 ```python
 from redis import  Redis